CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

 Dying Light:
 - no specific requirements
 - recommendation: try to combine as many of your mods as possible.
-Dying light has an annoying pak limit.
+Dying light has an annoying pak limit.</br>
-- .pak, .asi, .dll
+Mod Types --> .pak, .asi, .dll

 Schedule I:
-- no specific requirements
+- no specific requirements</br>
-- .pak, .dll (let me know if you need .asi enabled)
+Mod Types --> .pak, .dll (let me know if you need .asi enabled)

 Ready or Not:
-- no specific requirements
+- no specific requirements</br>
-- .pak, .asi, .dll, FMOD, Splash, Movies, VO_MOD
+Mod Types --> .pak, .asi, .dll, FMOD, Splash, Movies, VO_MOD

 Forza Horizon 6:
 - IT REALLY HELPS WHEN YOU PRE-SCOPE YOUR MODS!!!